williamflynt/bt-beacon/docs/readme.node.md

 For now, clone the repo.
 Then:

-1. Make a virtual environment and use it like: `venv . && source ./bin/activate`
+1. Make a virtual environment and use it like: `python3 -m venv . && source ./bin/activate`
 2. Follow the setup in `readme.scan.md` under the **Installing** heading to make sure your BLE scanner works.
 3. Install the requirements like: `pip install -r app/requirements.txt` if you haven't yet.
 4. Make sure your GPS device is plugged into the USB.